martin255165/EarlyBirdTest/README.md

 To validate KolliIds and Kolli objects I have used the nuget package FluentValidation.
 With FluentValidation you can create collections of validation rules for a class that is then applied to an object of that class to validate it.

-For unit tests I have used NUnit3.
+For unit tests I have used NUnit3 and moq.

 The project is developed .Net 6.